How can you take advantage of Machine Learning to make better supply chain decisions?

 In essence, Machine Learning combines applied statistics and computer science with speed and precision to predict future behaviour.
 To do this, they need to collect and store a large amount of data (Big Data), which can often be a handicap for many businesses.

-Data Science and Advanced Analytics
+What is Data Science and Advanced Analytics?